 Contact one of our Uganda specialists + 44 (0) 20 3958 6120

 For many people Uganda means mountain gorillas, but what many don't realise is that this little country is also home to some fantastic big game and open savannah plains.
-Combine two amazing wildlife experiences by visiting Bwindi Impenetrable Forest and Kidepo National Park on this 13-day trip.
+Combine three amazing wildlife experiences by visiting Kibale National Park, Bwindi Impenetrable Forest and Kidepo National Park on this 13-day trip.

 For true wildlife pioneers Uganda is one of our favourite African destinations.
 Begin your very own adventure this evening by heading to the airport in London for the nine-hour overnight flight to the Kenyan capital Nairobi.